 These stories almost always include an element that the school was aware of the bullying and didn’t do anything about it.
 In effect, schools are blamed for the suicides of their students.
 I’m not saying that schools don’t sometimes fail to respond well to bullying.
 I am saying that responding well to bullying is far more difficult and complicated than people know.
 It isn’t fair to make those accusations of schools without evidence.
 People talking about it in the wake of a suicide may be weak evidence.

 More concerning to me is that if we believe the problem of teen suicide can be reduced to a specific cause, like bullying, then we are going to devote all the way-too-limited resources to trying to stop suicide by fighting bullying.
-I know this to be true: Teenagers get can get mental illness.
-They can get clinically depressed, for example.
+I know this to be true: Teenagers get can get mental illnesses.
+They can develop episodes of clinical depression, for example.
 There doesn’t have to be an identifiable reason that any of us get depressed.
-But when we get certain mental illnesses, we then are at increased risk to die by suicide.(Having mental illness, or emotional or behavioral problems also make us more prone to be bullied, which adds to how complicated these matters are.)
+But when we get certain mental illnesses, we then are at increased risk to die by suicide.
+Having mental illness or emotional or behavioral problems also makes us more prone to be bullied AND make us more susceptible to self-harm, which adds to how complicated these matters are.
 Knowing that is true, we know that we cannot address the problem of youth suicide without going about the very expensive business of getting our youth the mental health screening, evaluations, and treatment they need.